 The first term represents the true negative percentage and the second term represents the false negative term.
 These are the actual terms we are interested in as we pose our problem as a binary detection problem.
 For the grid search over C and γ we calculate the cross-validation accuracy as the true negative and true positive terms.
-The (C, γ) grid is composed of exponentially growing values of C and γ , e.g., $C = 2^{-5}, 2^{-3}, \dots, 2^{15}, \gamma = 2^{-15}, 2^{-13}, \dots, 2^3$.
-Note, the grid search is necessary because the CVA over (C, γ) set is not convex.
-The grid search is done in parallel, reducing the computation time.
-Furthermore, to decrease computation time, a course grid is explored first, followed by a finer grid in regions that have better cross-validation accuracy.
+The (C, γ) grid is composed of exponentially growing values of C and γ , e.g., $C=2^{-5},2^{-3},...,2^{15},~\gamma=2^{-15},2^{-13},...,2^3.$ The grid search is necessary because the CVA over (C, γ) set is not convex.
+To reduce computation time, the grid search is done in parallel.
+Furthermore, a course grid is explored first, followed by a finer grid in regions that have better crossvalidation accuracy.
 Once C and γ for each bin have been selected, they are used in conjunction with the entire training set, to determine the optimal hyperplane for each bin to be used as the classifier.
 The resulting model parameters for each bin are then used to classify all the segments.